 You should note that the checks made by the JWST APT Visit Planner include other aspects of schedulability beyond just visibility, including the availability of guide stars at relevant position angles, and any special requirements levied on your observations in APT.
 APT is the final arbiter of schedulability.

 For all JWST instruments, the "science-y" axis of each detector is used as the reference angle for specifying position angles.
 Many of the instruments are essentially aligned with the observatory V3 axis within a fraction of a degree, but MIRI and NIRSpec have offsets counter-clockwise relative to V3.
 Figure 1 provides a schematic of the reference axes for each instrument in the JWST focal plane, showing the V3 axis direction for reference.
+See JWST Observatory Coordinate System and Field of Regard for details on the observatory coordinate system.

 The JWST General Target Visibility Tool (GTVT) for all instruments